Apptainer tutorial

 For containers that need GPUs or large memory, start an interactive session first:

-$ apptainer exec --nv myimage.sif python script.py
+$ srun apptainer exec --nv myimage.sif python script.py

 How to get container files?